D41Robot/ThePingANator/README.md

     },

 Name: What the item is called
-Address: IP Address on the newtork
+Address: IP Address that will be pingged
 Group: Way to break up the GUI into sections
+NOTE: Functionality currently not added

 # Application Use
 There is 3 control buttons offered in the application